 ABLE Accounts

 ABLE accounts are tax-advantaged savings accounts created under the Achieving a Better Life Experience Act.
 To qualify, the beneficiary must have become disabled before age 26, and the account owner must meet the SSA’s definition of disability.
-Contributions can be made by the beneficiary, family members or others, up to $19,000 annually in 2025.
+Contributions can be made by the beneficiary, family members or others, up to $20,000 in 2026.
 If the beneficiary is employed and not enrolled in a retirement plan, additional contributions may be allowed.

 Bottom Line